billbunkum/nodeJSTutorial/README.md

 	+ `$ node app.js "some string"` 'some string' will appear as an index on `noob` and can thus be ACCESSED in the code.

 * Current LOCATION in tutorial
-	+ Section 6: Lesson 41
+	+ Section 6: Lesson 42 'express'